davidsulc/dev_zone_articles/dev_zone.markdown

 Setting up
 ----------

 The gem is tested with Ruby 1.8.7 and 1.9.2, so you can pick your favorite version.
-Installing the gem is as easy is `gem install sugarcrm` (note: depending on your particular setup, you might need to call `sudo gem install` instead).
+Installing the gem is as easy s `gem install sugarcrm` (note: depending on your particular setup, you might need to call `sudo gem install` instead).

 If you don't have a SugarCRM server setup to use for testing, try one of the stack installers (http://www.sugarcrm.com/crm/download/sugar-suite.html).